 There are many benefits to be gained from setting up a wireless guest network but doing so introduces risks.
 If those risks are not managed, guest users could gain access to network resources and view or steal sensitive information.
 Malware may be accidentally or deliberately installed, and vulnerabilities could be introduced that could expose the network to hackers.
-Fortunately, following some simple wireless guest network best practices will ensure risks are mitigated and your wireless network is made as – or more – secure that your wired network.
+Fortunately, following some simple wireless guest network best practices will help you with securing the WiFi network, mitigating risks, and making your wireless network as - or more - secure than your wired network.

 - Separate your wireless guest network from the business network – Set up a second SSID specifically for guests to use.
 It should not be possible for guest users to access your internal WiFi network.

-- Choose the SSID wisely – Choose a name that does not advertise the fact that the network belongs to your business.
-This will make it harder for hackers to attack your WiFi network.
+- Choose the SSID wisely – Choose a name that does not advertise the fact that the network belongs to your business if you want to make it harder for hackers to attack your WiFi network.